grafana/grafana/docs/sources/panels/transformations/types-options.md

   - **Reduce row -** Apply selected calculation on each row of selected fields independently.
   - **Binary option -** Apply basic math operation(sum, multiply, etc) on values in a single row from two selected fields.
 - **Field name -** Select the names of fields you want to use in the calculation for the new field.
-- **Calculation -** Select a calculation to use when Grafana creates the new field.
-Click in the field to see a list of calculation choices.
+- **Calculation -** If you select **Reduce row** mode, then the **Calculation** field appears.
+Click in the field to see a list of calculation choices you can use to create the new field.
 For information about available calculations, refer to the [Calculation list]({{< relref "../calculations-list.md" >}}).
+- **Operation -** If you select **Binary option** mode, then the **Operation** fields appear.
+These fields allow you  to do basic math operations on values in a single row from two selected fields.
+You can also use numerical values for binary operations.
 - **Alias -** (Optional) Enter the name of your new field.
 If you leave this blank, then the field will be named to match the calculation.
 - **Replace all fields -** (Optional) Select this option if you want to hide all other fields and display only your calculated field in the visualization.

 In the example below, I added two fields together and named them Sum.

-{{< docs-imagebox img="/img/docs/transformations/add-field-from-calc-stat-example-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}
+{{< figure src="/static/img/docs/transformations/add-field-from-calc-stat-example-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

 ## Labels to fields

-> **Note:** In order to apply this transformation, your query needs to return labeled fields.

-When you select this transformation, Grafana automatically transforms all labeled data into fields.
+This transformation changes time series results that include labels or tags into to a table structure where each label becomes its own field.

-Example: Given a query result of two time series
+Given a query result of two time series:

-1: labels Server=Server A, Datacenter=EU
+* Series 1: labels Server=Server A, Datacenter=EU
-2: labels Server=Server B, Datacenter=EU
+* Series 2: labels Server=Server B, Datacenter=EU

 This would result in a table like this: